EmilStenstrom/django-components/README.md

 want to ensure that the component will ALWAYS have a specific class.
 Yet, you may want to allow users of your component to supply their own classes.

-We can achieve this by prefixing the keys with `add:` to indicate that these values should be appended, instead of overwriting the previous value.
+We can achieve this by adding extra kwargs.
+These values will be appended, instead of overwriting the previous value.

 So if we have a variable `attrs`:
 ```py